Angular constraints on planar frameworks: Introduction

-The corresponding matroid governing angles or slope differences appears to be a more stubborn object to characterize.
+The corresponding matroid governing angles appears to be a more stubborn object to characterize.
 In this paper, we approach this problem from algebro-geometric and combinatorial perspectives.
-Our main results include \Cref{thm:lineangdirection} which gives a matrix-based characterization of angle rigidity, \Cref{cor:algmat} and \Cref{thm:algmat} which provide algebraic matroidal re-formulations and \Cref{thm:2col} which derives a complete combinatorial characterization in a rich special case.
+Our main results include \Cref{thm:lineangdirection} which gives a matrix-based characterization of angle rigidity, \Cref{thm:2col} which derives a complete combinatorial characterization in a rich special case, and \Cref{cor:algmat} and \Cref{thm:algmat} which provide algebraic matroidal re-formulations.

+There are several potential applications of analyzing rigidity for angle frameworks.
+The multi-agent formation literature uses angle constraint systems to guide multiple agents toward a desired formation based on angle information \cite{zhao2015bearing, jing2019angle, chen2020angle}.
+Lacking a combinatorial analysis of angle systems they use combinatorial characterizations arising in the bar-joint setting as a weak approximation.
+Combinatorial characterizations as in \Cref{thm:2col} are important for computer-aided design software that computes a solution, i.e., a framework, to a user-specified geometric constraint system, such as those studied by Haller et al.\ in \cite{haller2012}, which include pairs of angle-constrained lines.
+Such constraint systems typically take doubly exponential time in the number of variables to solve directly via computational algebra.